maketext/many-snap/README.md

 only one PUG File is prepared now.

-and at Chrome will be work properly.
+and at all BROWSER with Chrome will be work properly.

 I want to modify this with us.